HCaldwell95/javascript-project/README.md

 Thank you for taking the time to view my project and I truly hope you enjoy it as much as I did designing and developing it.

+Note: This project was made purely for educational reasons.

 <a href="https://hcaldwell95.github.io/jingle-jubilee-joust/" target="_blank">View live project here</a>

 ## UX - User Experience Design